-The nationally-distributed newspaper USA Today started a book discussion club in early 2002, with on-line reading guides and discussion forums.
-You can see the on-line resources for many of the following books if you go to the USA Today Book Club Web index.
+The nationally-distributed newspaper USA Today started a book discussion club in early 2002, with on-line reading guides and discussion forums, but it lasted for only two years.
+Despite the passage of time, you can still find the on-line resources for many (but not all) of the following books if you go to the USA Today Book Club Web index.

 Baby Plays Around: A Love Affair, With Music by Helene Stapinksi

 Baby Plays Around reads like a novel but will ring true to anyone who has ever been in a band or just dreamed of it.
 Set amid the bars, clubs, and rehearsal studios of Manhattan’s Lower East Side, it’s an incisive exploration of the romance of rock and roll, and of the realization and relinquishing of youthful dreams – about ambition, freedom, and infidelity, about love lost and found again.